nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/0xdiablos.md

 End of assembler dump.
 ```

-Main function seems not to be vulnerable but calls vuln...we diasassemble vuln too and get a gets() usage wich can be vulnerable to BOF
+Main function seems not to be vulnerable but calls vuln function...we disassemble vuln too and notice a gets() usage which can be vulnerable to BOF

-There is a nice tool called PEDA (gdb-peda) that facilitate RE
+There is a nice tool called `PEDA (gdb-peda)` that facilitate RE

-Or use Cutter for code analysis alternatively to
+Or use `Cutter` for code analysis alternatively to r2

-`cutter vuln`

 Now back to radare2